-The Decipher survey platform enables respondents to submit video open ends or a video capture via a webcam or mobile video camera.
+The FocusVision Decipher survey platform enables respondents to submit video open ends or a video capture via a webcam or mobile video camera.
 With the video open end, the respondent is asked to record and upload a video in response to a question or exercise in the survey.

 The idea here is to provide a way for the respondent to express themselves beyond rating scales.
 The video open end can serve a similar function as an open end text question, but also be a richer source of data.
 Studies have shown that respondents say more on video than text open ends1.

 Visual and audio cues convey emotions in a way that text cannot.
 From a person’s tone and facial expressions, a video can vividly illustrate how a person feels.

 Perhaps even more valuable, when presenting to stakeholders, the researcher can use the videos to share insights and customer testimonials.
 During presentations, engaging the audience is one of the hardest things to do.

 Videos provide an audio-visual testimonial of the customer that resonates much more powerfully than tables and charts.
 Digital marketers, for instance, supplement other forms of advertising with video in order to sell, engage, and improve overall advertising campaign performance2.

 In most presentations, you are forced to help bring to life the voice of the customer through text and pictures, but with this new approach, you can bring the customer into the room with you to tell the story.

 It’s paradoxical; if you can’t show it to them with numbers, they’re usually not going to pay attention…but if you get a couple of consumers on video to illustrate what you’re talking about in the numbers, that’s actually what they remember.